-Shirkey: EPA’s new power plant rules may fail test in court
+Shirkey: New EPA power plant rules may fail legal test

 Last year the federal Environmental Protection Agency announced President Barack Obama’s Clean Power Plan, an administrative end-around that bypasses Congress and requires power plants across the nation to comply with unprecedented reductions in carbon emissions.